miquelvir/lsds-2025/DEVELOPER_SETUP.md

 ## Download the sample dataset

 - Download the file `Eurovision3.json` and `Eurovision9.json` from AulaGlobal and save them inside [projects/2-sparkrdd/data](./projects/2-sparkrdd/data/).
+Add them to the `.gitignore` to avoid committing these large files.

 ## Making sure Python and Docker work